ceford/j4xdemos-data-jdocmanual/manuals/developer/en/developer-information/web-assets.md

     content of inline2
     ...

-**Note:** Named inline asset may be as dependency to another inline asset, hovewer it is not recomended to use an inline asset as dependency to non-inline asset.
-This will work, but this behavior may changes in future.
-Prefer to use "position" instead.
+**Note:** A named inline asset may be a dependency for another inline asset.
+However, it is not recommended to use an inline asset as a dependency for a non-inline asset.
+It will work, but this behaviour may changes in the future.
+Better to use "position" instead.

 ## Working with a web component